-For Ally Week, I will review a couple of books that are somewhat new to our collection in the library.
-There are many books in our library collection that feature LGBTQ+ themes waiting for you to discover and can be found on our Destiny Collections for Middle School and High School.
-Happy Ally Week and happy reading!
+For Ally Week, AISB Librarian Traci Marlowe reviews some new LGBTQ+ books that are new to our school’s library.
+Additionally, she reminds students that “there are so many books here that feature LGBTQ+ themes, waiting for you to discover, and can be found on our Destiny Collections.”
+Here are the collections for Middle School and High School.

 During the year, I talked to middle schoolers about a few middle grade books that feature LGBTQ+ themes like Redwood and Ponytail, a novel in verse about two girls who have their first crush.

 Another recommendation for middle schoolers, Ashes to Asheville is a novel about a crazy road trip two sisters take to deal with the grief of losing one of their moms.

 I’m currently reading Wilder Girls, which is about a disease called “the tox” that is transforming boarding school students quarantined on an island, in grotesque ways.
 I had no idea when I started reading it that some of the characters were LGBTQ+.
 I like that it isn’t the main focus of the story and treats the subject like it’s no big deal, which I think is great!
 I guess living with the threat of a painful disease that transforms people in horrible ways puts things into perspective.